whytegod/open-financial-network/docs/rfc/RFC-0007-security-threat-model.md

 ---

+## Design Principles

+## Design Principles

+The economic model of OFN is designed to support long-term financial infrastructure rather than short-term speculative activity.

+The following principles guide all economic decisions within the network:

+- **Infrastructure First**
+  OFN economics prioritize reliability, predictability, and continuity over rapid growth or user extraction.

+- **Cost-Based Participation**
+  Fees reflect real operational and governance costs rather than artificial scarcity or profit maximization.

+- **Neutrality**
+  The network does not privilege specific assets, issuers, jurisdictions, or participants through economic mechanisms.

+- **Abuse Resistance**
+  All economic activity must impose a non-zero cost to prevent spam, denial-of-service attacks, and regulatory evasion.

+- **Regulatory Compatibility**
+  The economic model avoids implicit yield promises, passive income expectations, or profit-sharing constructs that could reclassify the network as a financial product.

+- **Governance Accountability**
+  Economic parameters are adjustable only through transparent governance processes defined in RFC-0005.

 ## Conclusion

 This RFC establishes a clear, auditable security posture for OFN and provides a foundation for secure implementations across environments.